 Treating a green split as a non-carrier

-After producing Aqua offspring, breeders sometimes pass the green siblings on as "pure normals" without investigating their split status.
+After producing Aqua offspring, breeders sometimes pass the green siblings on as "pure normals" without checking their split status.
 A green bird from a pair that produced any Aqua offspring is either a confirmed split or a non-carrier, and you need test pairings or DNA to know which.
 Labelling a confirmed or likely split as a non-carrier discards real genetic potential and misleads the next breeder.
 Always track the splits and record them accurately.

 Assuming "Aqua × Aqua = 100% Aqua offspring"